St. Mary's Episcopal Church (Emmett, Idaho): Design

 The church is L-shaped and faces north onto First Street.
 The main block contains its nave.
 A smaller gabled ell contains the sacristy and extends toward Wardwell Avenue at the left rear.
 At the left front of the church is a crenellated tower.
 The church also has a half-hexagonal apse at the back of the nave.

 Its present appearance, which is Gothic Revival, was created in 1928.

 It was deemed "architecturally significant as a pleasing local example of a twentieth-century picturesque style.
 Along with the Mission Revival Catholic Church up the block, which was completed in the same year, the Episcopal Church is in broad stylistic tradition which particularly values the nostalgic associations buildings can evoke.
 In this case the associations (necessarily vague) which are evoked by the low and cozy massing, the rustic shingle siding, the determinedly "gothic" fenestration and the picturesque tower and apse, are probably with the English country church, from which small Episcopal churches in America may legitimately see themselves descended.
-(St. Michael's Cathedral in Boise, seat of the Idaho Episcopal Diocese, is identically massed, rendered in stone over which picturesque ivy was early trained.)"
+(St. Michael's Cathedral in Boise, the seat of the Idaho Episcopal Diocese, is identically massed, rendered in stone over which picturesque ivy was early trained.)"